ECON4620 – Public Economics I

 Recommended previous knowledge

-A good knowledge of welfare theory and microeconomic concepts and tools (eg. ECON3610 - Samfunnsøkonomisk lønnsomhet og økonomisk politikk / ECON4610 - Samfunnsøkonomisk lønnsomhet og økonomisk politikk or a similar course) is recommended).
+- A good knowledge of welfare theory and microeconomic concepts and tools (eg. ECON3610 – Samfunnsøkonomisk lønnsomhet og økonomisk politikk / ECON4610 – Samfunnsøkonomisk lønnsomhet og økonomisk politikk, or equivalent.

 - 10 credits overlap with ECON3620 – Public Economics I